-IFFR Pro joins forces with Sundance, EAVE and Realness to create a professional training programme designed to support emerging African producers.
+IFFR Pro joins forces with Sundance, EAVE and Realness to create a professional training programme designed to support African producers.
 The programme will run over the course of twelve months offering hands-on dynamic support throughout the year.

 Call for submissions is now open.
 You can apply before 31 January.
 The programme will select 5 producers from Africa with audiovisual projects in development, 5 from North America and Europe and 5 African film professionals without projects.